Skip to content

 The Yamaha RX5 main-board.
 To the right are the components that I removed; a M58990P and two M5218L dual op-amps.

 Unfortunately, IC 12 (the M58990P) wasn't what was causing the malfunction.
-This ADC simply converts the analogue reading from the Click and Data sliders.
+This ADC is simply for the data and tempo sliders.
 While it had to be replaced anyway (because it was cooking), I knew it wouldn't fix the problem as it doesn't have anything to do with the computer side of things.
 This RX5 still wasn't booting.
 Damn!

-Interesting; the RX5 I'd just bought, actually had two seemingly unrelated problems; the ADC and some duff logic.
+Interestingly, this RX5, actually had three seemingly unrelated problems; the ADC, two (or three) broken tracks and some duff logic.
 Hmm...
-The guy I bought it off, threw in a GliGli RX5 USB card interface and I'm wondering if that screwed things up somehow.
+The guy I bought it off, threw in a GliGli RX5 USB card and I'm wondering if that screwed things up somehow.
+In his attempts to repair it, I'm sorry to say but it looked like he made the situation worse.
+Those tracks for example, didn't break by themselves.

 Yes, I know the RX5 is only 12-bit at 25kHz but just put the specs away for a moment and LISTEN! 😀